tsuru/tsuru/docs/using/logging.rst

 Realtime logging
 ----------------

-`tsuru app-log` has a `-f/--follow` option that causes the log not stop and wait for the new log data.
-With it you can see in real time the behaviour of your application that is useful to debug problems:
+`tsuru app-log` has a `-f/--follow` option that causes the log to not stop and wait for the new log data.
+With this option you can see in real time the behaviour of your application that is useful to debug problems:

 .. highlight:: bash